“You’re never fully dressed without a smile.”

 A smile makes you more attractive.
 People are drawn towards those who smile a lot.
 This gives your confidence and self-esteem a boost.
 It is similar to changing some aspect of your appearance to feel more confident.

 Smiling is known to lower your stress levels and heart rate.
 It helps reduce the risk of long-term heart diseases.
 Smiling also temporarily brings down blood pressure, preventing overworking of your heart and allowing it to function at a steady rate.

 Smiling releases endorphins, which puts you in a better state of mind.
 It elevates your mood, takes away the stress and takes you to a ‘happy space’ physically and mentally.
 This reduces physical pain as well!

 It Boosts Productivity

-A smile has a lot of benefits to a person, and those around them too.
-As Dr. Mehta states, the importance of smile correction is underrated in our country.
-Fixing teeth has its set of physical and psychological advantages.
+A smile has a lot of benefits to a person and those around them too.
+As Dr Mehta states, the importance of smile correction is underrated in our country.
+Fixing teeth has a set of physical and psychological advantages.
 A beaming and confident smile is a source of many good things in a person’s life.